-• Persons should be subject to annual appraisal and a professional development programme to ensure that all the key skills relating to the role remain at a suitable level.
+- Persons should be subject to annual appraisal and a professional development programme to ensure that all the key skills relating to the role remain at a suitable level. - The Board of Directors collectively has the qualifications required by section 8 of CAA Circular 22/15.